 I might get some scorn from the Mäenpää haters for this, but fact is, this is a great album.
 I don’t even enjoy listening to the songs without the other songs present.
 This album is one whole, complete unit, and it’s beautiful.
 Even though “The Forest Seasons” hardly lived up to its own hype, I will simply say that this album is beautiful and pretty much perfect.
 Let’s see if “Time II” can live up to it… if it ever gets released.

-This album came out this year and for some reason, I gave it a 9.5/10 on its official review.
+When this album came out, for some reason, I gave it a 9.5/10 on its official review.
 After a great deal of consideration, I asked myself what held this album back?
 What kept it from being a 10/10 album?
-I listened to “Unforgiving”, and “Don’t” a fair bit over the summer before the album officially came out, so by the time the album had come out, I was sick of the latter two songs, but that was more a result of over-listening than the songs not actually being as good.
-Ultimately, if I gave Bring Me the Horizon’s latest album a full score, this easily deserves one too and if I’ll be backdating an updated full score for these guys.
+I listened to “Unforgiving” and “Don’t” a fair bit over the summer before the album officially came out, so by the time the album had come out, I was sick of the latter two songs, but that was more a result of over-listening than the songs not actually being as good.
+Ultimately, if I gave BRING ME THE HORIZON‘s latest album a full score, this easily deserves one too, as it’s a great and expressive debut.

 One of my all-time favorite albums and one that was foundational to my creation as a human being.
 Okay, that sounds like my parents were listening to it when I was conceived, which is about 14 years too early to have been the case.
 Nevertheless, this album shaped my life immensely, to the extent that even if I’m not hugely in love with “The Mercenary,” I still consider this album perfect enough to be perfect.